TheRole/the_role_api/docs/Limitations.md

+<a href="https://github.com/TheRole/the_role_api">Back to TheRole API</a>

+## TheRole Limitations

+TheRole uses few conventions over configuration.
+It gives simplicity of code, but also some limitations.
+You have to know about them before using of TheRole:

+0. `User` **has only one** `Role`           <a href="https://github.com/TheRole/the_role_api/blob/master/docs/Limitations.md#user-has-only-one-role">Why?</a>
+0. Only `User` model supported              <a href="https://github.com/TheRole/the_role_api/blob/master/docs/Limitations.md#only-user-model-supported">Why?</a>
+0. Based on `curent_user` method            <a href="https://github.com/TheRole/the_role_api/blob/master/docs/Limitations.md#based-on-curent_user-method">Why?</a>
+0. Role stored in database as a JSON String <a href="https://github.com/TheRole/the_role_api/blob/master/docs/Limitations.md#role-stored-in-database-as-a-json-string">Why?</a>

 ### `User` **has only one** `Role`

 My practice showed, using of many roles for one user is very, very bad approach.
-In reality, Usually, no one needs it.
+In reality, usually, no one needs it.

 Many roles for one user is a reason of many logical mistakes.
 Calculation of permitted actions for user becomes difficult.